Trevor Larnach Preview, Player Props: Twins vs. Athletics

-On Tuesday, Trevor Larnach (batting .267 in his past 10 games) and the Minnesota Twins face the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 7:40 PM ET.
+On Thursday, Trevor Larnach (hitting .269 in his past 10 games) and the Minnesota Twins play the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 1:10 PM ET.

-In his most recent game, he went 1-for-3 with two RBI against the Angels.
+He reached base in his only plate appearance in his most recent appearance against the Athletics.

 Sportsbook Promo Codes